 Method1 is always applying ALF VB process for all CTU rows in one picture.
 That is, no matter current CTU row is the bottom CTU row in one picture or not, ALF VB process is always applied.
 If the picture height is not a multiple of CTU height, the last CTU row (picWidth * N; for example: N=120, 112, 104, …, 8 for luma when CTU contains 128x128 luma samples) does not include any ALF VB, so ALF VB process will not be activated; else (the picture height is a multiple of CTU height), the last CTU row includes one ALF VB, and ALF VB process is applied to unify the ALF process between picture boundaries and subpicture boundaries.

 Method2 is conditionally applying ALF VB process.
-When the current CTU row is the bottom CTU row of one picture or the bottom CTU row of one subpicture with enabled independently decoding for this subpicture (subpic_treated_as_pic_flag[i]==1), ALF VB process cannot be applied to current CTU row.
+When the current CTU row is the bottom CTU row of one picture or the bottom CTU row of one subpicture with enabled independently decoding for this subpicture (subpic_treated_as_pic_flag[i]=1 and and loop_filter_across_subpic_enabled_flag[i]=0), ALF VB process cannot be applied to current CTU row.

 Table 1 summarizes the proposed methods and current design in VVC Draft.